OctopusDeploy/docs/docs/packaging-applications/nuget-packages/using-nuget.exe.md

 ---
 title: Using NuGet.exe
+description: Packaging applications using the nuget.exe command line tool for use in your deployments.
 ---

 While [using OctoPack](/docs/packaging-applications/nuget-packages/using-octopack/index.md) is the preferred way to create NuGet packages for Octopus, OctoPack has some limitations: namely, it has to be installed into a C# or Visual Basic project.